NaomiJSang/data-visualization/README.md

 analysing health facility distribution, focusing on its impact on infant mortality rates.
 By using available data, health organizations can use visualizations to make decisions on where to establish new health facilities as well as what significant health promotion strategies to employ.

+This project was completed as part of my Information Visualization class under the supervision of Dr. Jonathan Leidig.